 Joining my 2 lenses (Ef 24mm f/1.4 and Zeiss planar 50mm f1.4) is my new lens…

 The reason I bought this lens was to cope with the horses at the Icelandic Stoð Rettir (or Horse round-up).
 Auntie was coming and I knew she would appreciate some quality shots of her riding an Icelandic horse.
+This was a cold and dull day in North Iceland when I set up my camera gear and coffee flask in this spot.
+The coffee is so essential when you re just waiting around in North Iceland.

 I was experimenting with this new kind of photography, so I tried some horizontal shots as well… I liked this one because it shows the complete range of colours seen in Icelandic horses.